 Since its inception in 1984, the Church of Central Africa Presbyterian (CCAP) Synod of Zambia has expanded from originally 16 congregations to now 83 congregations.
 There is tremendous congregational growth happening within the church, so there is a constant need for more pastors to serve CCAP congregations and address the spiritual needs of church members.
 In 2004, a shortage of pastors became the catalyst for forming Chasefu Theological College in eastern Zambia, which was established on the original site of a Scottish missionary station.
 The missionary station dates back to 1913 and was a center for Christian teaching, health, agriculture, and education until the colonial government confiscated it on June 2nd, 1952 just before Zambian independence.
 Now, structures at the college include a men’s hostel with a solar system, the principal’s house, latrines, bathhouses, 3 deep wells, a classroom space (loaned from a nearby primary school), and a library with over 6,000 books.
 Chasefu is still undergoing infrastructure development, which includes building a new classroom block to serve students, lecturers, and administration.

 The college currently has seven lecturers who work on a voluntary basis while simultaneously working full-time as parish ministers.
 It is necessary for classes at Chasefu to be taught in one or two-week time blocks in order for the lecturers to teach at the college as well as meet the need of their congregations.
-The college also has support staff, including a part-time treasurer, care taker, and cooks.
-In addition to teaching classes on the Old Testament, New Testament, Greek, Hebrew, and other theological courses, Chasefu Theological College also provides courses on addressing poverty in rural congregations to better prepare their pastors to serve CCAP church members.
+In addition to teaching classes on the Old Testament, New Testament, Greek, Hebrew, and other theological courses, Chasefu Theological College also provides courses on addressing poverty in rural congregations to better prepare their theological students to serve CCAP church members.
 For example, students learn from lecturers about sustainable agriculture so that they can support their families and spread this knowledge to their congregations.
-They also take classes on health, sanitation advocacy, and Community Health Evangelism (CHE), and learn how congregation members can work together to save money and invest in small business ventures through Village Savings and Loan Associations (VSLA).
+They also take classes on Community Health Evangelism (CHE) and learn how congregation members can work together to save money and invest in small business ventures through Village Savings and Loan Associations (VSLA).

 - Rev. Sevatt Kabaghe, General Secretary for the CCAP Synod of Zambia